VrajVyas11/PDF-Manipulator/README.md

 # **PDF Manipulator**

-**A feature-rich PDF management tool for seamless editing, merging, compression, and more!**
+**A feature-rich PDF management tool for seamless editing, merging, splitting, compression, and more!**
 **🚀 Live Demo:** [Explore the App](https://next-js-pdf-manipulator.onrender.com/)

 ---

 ## **Overview**

 PDF Manipulator is a web-based tool designed for effortless PDF management.
-From editing to merging, compressing, and even extracting images from PDF files, this app combines efficiency with simplicity.
+From editing to merging, compressing, splitting, and even extracting images from PDF files, this app combines efficiency with simplicity.
 With its **fully responsive design**, user-friendly drag-and-drop interface, and modern aesthetics, this app caters to the needs of professionals, students, and anyone who frequently works with PDFs.

 ---